*Last Updated March 30th, 2021

 Helmus Optometry has always followed strict cleanliness and sanitation practices.
-The health and safety of our patients and employees is our number one priority amid concerns about the spread of the coronavirus disease (COVID-19).
+The health and safety of our patients and employees is our number one priority amid concerns about the spread of coronavirus disease (COVID-19).
+Our whole team of 24 staff has been vaccinated!
 We are here to serve you, and we want to share information about how we continue to operate safely and effectively.
 Our thoughts are with those affected by the coronavirus.

 If you are planning a visit:

-- All eye wear dispenses, spectacle adjustments and repairs are now by appointment only, and take place outside at the picnic table in our parking lot.
+All eyewear dispenses, spectacle adjustments and repairs are now by appointment only and take place at the Southwest entrance.
+Follow the sandwich board.

 Changes We Have Implemented:

-In this uncertain moment, we have confidence in our community’s ability to pull together with kindness, care and concern for the common good.
+We have confidence in our community’s ability to pull together with kindness, care, and concern for the common good.